Let’s start with a Dordrecht cat. Because why not!

 9. Consider it done

-Here is an odd one.
 In Wolwevershaven, one of Dordrecht’s many harbours, you’ll find the Schroevendok Straatman lift, once used to hoist ships out of the water for repair.
 It’s a national monument, and possibly the most photographed one in town.
-But that’s not it.
+But my favourite is another, less visible one.

 You see, just by the monument, back in 2017, I spotted this bench and rather loved it.
 One of my favourite mottos.